Movement is life, balance is not a fixed point. Confusion is an unknown path. Experiments lead to clarity. Chaos creates patterns.

 The fascination of dynamics, fractal geometry of nature and psychological conditions in humans is reflected in my 3D printed sculptures, interactive installations and pictures.
-The posthuman age, in which man no longer sees himself as the center of all events, but see all beings equally as important, is the background of my interests in thought and my resulting works.
+The posthuman age, in which human no longer sees oneself as the center of all events, but see all beings equally as important, is the background of my interests in thought and my resulting works.

 My works are created in the dynamic interplay between digital and analog.
 I use motion capture, generative code, machine learning algorithms, sensors and microprocessors as tools for creating sculptures, graphics and installations.
 Dynamic lines and shapes, digitally generated or created analog, are realized layer by layer with the help of a 3D printer.
 Programmed mini programs produce prints on canvas, which I give an additional texture by applying oil or acrylic paint.
 Interactive installations try to bring the audience an open conversation with their suroundings and themselves.

 Beside my work as an Artist, I would like to share my gained skills and knowledge with teachers, students and kids.
-That is why I created workshops which I offer to people and institutions, who are interested in having me as their tutor.
-The workshops and course can be hold in English and in German.
+That is why I created workshops which I offer to people and institutions as teaching tools and content that can be freely modified through its open-source nature.
+The workshops and course are momentarily avialable in English and in German.